 It also aims to ensure that diversity of cultural expression is appreciated, and that access to beneficial networks and other resources is increased.

 River City Voices gratefully acknowledges funding support from a City of Parramatta Council Creative Economy grant.

-Originally scheduled to be performed in August 2020, we hope to feature in this May program, the premiere of two works by local Indigenous composers
+Originally scheduled to be performed in August 2020, we plan to premiere two works by local Indigenous composers

 These works have been commissioned by River City Voices with generous support from

 Hi everyone!
 I was born on Wurundjeri country (now known as Melbourne, Australia), and I grew up on Kaurna Country (Adelaide, South Australia).
 My Mum and Dad decided to live in Kaurna Country because it was halfway between their birth Countries - Whadjuk Noongarup (Perth, Western Australia), and Boonwurrung Country (Wonthaggi, Victoria).
 We could stay in touch with both sides that way, we drove and camped across the Nullabor, and travelled the other way to Wonthaggi, Victoria, in an old Chevrolet with a meat safe full of food strapped to the back.
 My work background is in teaching, librarianship, singing and composing.
 Thanks to my hard working Mum and Dad, the University of Adelaide, Sydney University, Eora Aboriginal College, Tranby Aboriginal College, Mooghalin Arts, the Australian Music Centre, and the Australian National University, I received a powerful developmental mix of Western and Indigenous education, that enables me, as a mature student, to undertake music research.